zukunft/zukunft.com/docs/code_functions_all.md

         \-- job_list - load a list of batch jobs of the given type
     \-- load_by_status
         \-- job_list - load a list of batch jobs of the given status
+    \-- load_by_user
+        \-- job_list - load the batch jobs that the user of this list has requested
+    \-- load_all
+        \-- job_list - load the batch jobs of all users e.g. for the job overview of an admin;
 \-- construct
     \-- __construct
         \-- job_runner - @param user $usr the system user that runs the jobs (see user::system)